JimberSoftware/docs/advanced/activedirectory/activedirectory.md

 > **Attention**!
 Don't forget the comma at the end of lines and the quotation marks!
 Ensure to save the changes made to the file. -->

-  Please go to the services on your domain controller and restart the SASE service.
+  Please go to the services on your domain controller and restart the `Jimber SASE service`.

 ![Restarting the Service](./screenshots/ad-restarting-the-service.png ':size=600')

 - #### Verify Correct DNS Settings and Connectivity